Calciferol; Calcitrol; Cholecalciferol; Ergocalciferol

 Vitamin D is a fat-soluble vitamin that plays a role in many important body functions.
 It is best known for working with calcium in your body to help build and maintain strong bones.
 Vitamin D is also involved in regulating the immune system and cells, where it may help prevent cancer.

-Your body stores vitamin D and can make it when your skin is exposed to sunlight.
+Your body stores vitamin D and makes vitamin D when your skin is exposed to sunlight.
 Vitamin D is also found in some foods, mostly ones like milk that have been fortified with vitamin D. There are two forms of vitamin D: ergocalciferol (vitamin D2) and cholecalciferol (vitamin D3).
 Some research suggests that cholecalciferol is better at raising levels of vitamin D in the blood.

 In children, a vitamin D deficiency can cause rickets, a disease that results in soft, weak bones.
 In adults, many people may not be getting enough vitamin D, especially those who live in northern areas (like the northern half of the U.S.) and the elderly.
 People with dark skin do not absorb sunlight as easily as those with light skin, so their risk of low vitamin D is even higher.
-One study of childbearing women in the Northern U.S. found that 54% of African-American women and 42% of white women had low levels of vitamin D.
+One study suggests that three quarters of adults in the U.S. have low levels of vitamin D.